flanksource/docs/docs/topology/concepts/health-checks.md

 Health checks can be associated in 2 ways:

-1. Selecting an exising health check using `checks.selector`
+1. Selecting an existing health check using `checks.selector`
 2. Defining the health check inline using `checks.inline`

 ## Check